rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 T>    ```sh
 T>    echo %PATH%
 T>    ```
 T>    To see your PATH variable's contents.
-Each entry will be seperated with a semicolon (;).
+Each entry will be separated with a semicolon (;).
 T>    For *nix (Linux/OSX) use:
 T>
 T>    ```sh
 T>    echo $PATH
 T>    ```
-T>    Each entry will be seperated by a colon (:).
+T>    Each entry will be separated by a colon (:).
 T> 3.
-To add a directory specifically dmd/bin to the ``PATH`` variable is dependent upon your OS.
+To add a directory specifically DMD/bin to the ``PATH`` variable is dependent upon your OS.
 So it won't be gone into here.

-Once your command line shell can use dmd, create a directory that you can access resonably easily.
+Once your command line shell can use dmd, create a directory that you can access reasonably easily.
 Using a text editor under this directory create the given code:

 {title="helloworld.d",lang=D}
 ```